 The positive pricing of the compromise indicates that the FRA agreement reduced the uncertainty regarding Japanese financial system and was in net seen as positive for the banking sector.
 The exceptional behavior of the large and trust banks may be attributable to the details of the agreement regarding closure.
 The FRA allowed for nationalization to be imposed even on banks that were not yet insolvent.
 This type of nationalization actually took place with Nippon Credit Bank.
-The easing of restrictions concerning nationalization affected large and trust banks disproportionately adversely, as only these types of banks were considered candidates for nationalization.
+The easing of restrictions concerning nationalization disproportionately hurt large and trust banks, as only these types of banks were considered candidates for nationalization.

-The next event date, October 2, contained news relevant to the passage of both the FRA and the RRA.
-The FRA was passed in the lower house, while the primary news on that date was the announcement of the public funds package under the RRA.
+On October 2, the FRA was passed in the lower house.
+However, the primary news was the announcement of the public funds package under the RRA.
 The news was unambiguously treated as positive for all of the bank portfolios.
 The full sample portfolio had a return of 1.16 percent.
 The largest single-group return was found for the large bank portfolio with an estimated return of 2.61 percent.